 Materials to make a footprint garden stone:

-- Concrete mix — I just bought a small container of Quikrete concrete for less than $10 and had enough concrete for 4 10″ garden stones.
+- Cement mix — I just bought a small container of Quikrete concrete for less than $10 and had enough concrete for 4 10″ garden stones.

 - Disposable Tray